In which the Carlyle Club makes a French connection.

 And unlike, say, the bald eagle or some exotic species of muskrat, you are not worth saving.

-It’s OK.
 Because in about forty years, half the country will be black or brown.
-And there is nothing you can do about it. …
+And there is nothing you can do about it.

 Loy [sic] tiene muy mal, hijo de Puta.

 “Too bad, you son of a whore.”
-Now, imagine the mindset behind that sentiment.
+Okay.
+Try to imagine the mindset behind that remark.
 Can you see yourself gloating over the destruction of someone else’s culture?
 The extinction of someone else’s race?
 Let’s say you’re white.
-The Arabs certainly enslaved a lot of white people over the centuries.
+Arabs certainly enslaved a lot of white people over the centuries.
 Do they deserve to go extinct?
 If they did, would you sing and dance and cheer?
-If not, “anti-racism” may not be for you.
+No?
+Then perhaps “anti-racism” is not for you.
+Mr. Wise continues:

-And by then you will have gone all in as a white nationalist movement… thus guaranteeing that the folks of color… will be able to crush you, election after election, from the Presidency on down to the 8th grade student council. …
+And by then you will have gone all in as a white nationalist movement—hell you’ve all but done that now—thus guaranteeing that the folks of color, and even a decent size minority of us white folks will be able to crush you, election after election, from the Presidency on down to the 8th grade student council.

 We just have to be patient.